Current Delta Hydrologic Conditions

 Operational and Regulatory Conditions

-Entrainment management is the current controlling factor.
+The current controlling factor is OMRI restrictions to no more negative than -5,000 cfs.
 See most recent weekly outlook for more information.

 Current Conditions